antonfirsov/docs/2020/04-Apr/pqmac/pqmac.md

 It is quite obvious this turned out to be quite an undertaking and would require multiple man years to get done.
 Thus, we made a project management decision to split the project into two major sub projects:

-1. Refresh only: Use windows to author Excel workbooks with Power Query queries inside them, and then allow our Mac users to refresh these workbooks using Excel for Mac.
+1. Refresh only: Use Windows to author Excel workbooks with Power Query queries inside them, and then allow our Mac users to refresh these workbooks using Excel for Mac.
 This covers a large use case, as it allows data analysts to create workbooks once, and have Mac users consume these workbooks and refresh the data as it updates.
 2. Authoring: Port the authoring UI to Mac.
 This blog will focus on the refresh scenario leaving the authoring (UI) parts for future posts.

 ## Power Query Refresh

 The refresh project requires minimal user interface and would lay the groundwork needed for the rest of the project.
 We set for ourselves two major requirements:
 1. Whatever we do, do not break our existing Windows users :).
-This basically means we need to maintain the old legacy 3.5 build side by side to the .net core version.
+This basically means we need to maintain the old legacy .NET Framework 3.5 build side by side to the .Net Core version.
 2. Keep the work cross platform.
-Our long term goal is to have a single cross platform codebase, running on the same .net version for all platforms, with minimal platform specific code.
+Our long term goal is to have a single cross platform codebase, running on the same .NET on all platforms, with minimal platform specific code.

 ## The .NET API Portability analyzer